zzTheGift/valentine-website-2025/README.md

 ## 🚀 Quick Start Guide

 ### 1. Get Your Own Copy
+1. Make sure you're logged into GitHub
-1. Click the green "Use this template" button at the top of this page
+2. Click the "Fork" button at the top right of this page
-2. Name your repository (e.g., "my-valentine-2025")
-3. Choose "Public" repository
-4. Click "Create repository from template"
+3. Wait a few seconds - you now have your own copy!

 ### 2. Customize for Your Valentine